Sud0112/VA_MemberBuddy/replit.md

-# ClubPulse AI Platform
+# Member Buddy Platform

 ## Overview

-ClubPulse AI is a sophisticated, AI-powered web application for a premium health and wellness club.
+Member Buddy is a sophisticated, AI-powered web application for a premium health and wellness club.
 The platform serves three distinct user experiences: a public-facing website for lead generation, a secure member portal with personalized features, and a staff dashboard for member management and marketing campaigns.
 The application leverages Google Gemini AI to provide intelligent workout planning, retention strategies, and loyalty campaign generation.

 ## User Preferences